No bake blueberry oatmeal cookie balls are an easy, 5-ingredient healthy snack that are super addictive - and also gluten-free and vegan!

 Just go make some and I think all will be forgiven.
 You’ll get that pop of sweet, soft blueberry flavor in your mouth and we’ll be friends again 😊

-A few notes on these no bake blueberry oatmeal cookie balls:
+Notes on no bake blueberry oatmeal cookie balls:

 - It’s not necessary, but it helps to give a rough chop to the dried blueberries before putting them in the food processor, so they are broken down a bit and incorporate more easily into the cookies.